tasmota/docs/peripherals/GPS-NTP-server.md

 + sensor60 8
   only TELE message
 + sensor60 9
-  start NTP-server
+  start NTP-Server
 + sensor60 10
-  deactivate NTP-server
+  deactivate NTP-Server
 + sensor60 11
   force update of Tasmota-system-UTC with every new GPS-time-message
 + sensor60 12
-  do not update of Tasmota-system-UTC with every new GPS-time-message
+  do NOT update of Tasmota-system-UTC with every new GPS-time-message
 + sensor60 13
   set latitude and longitude in settings